 Step 2: Coffee Table Frame

 I built a simple table out of some "wood" from IKEA furniture I was about to toss.
 I cut the legs from an old table and the apron/sides from an old bookcase.
-By loosely following the "Build a coffee table" wikiHow, I was able to build a base and frame around the LCD monitor using the scrap IKEA wood.
+By loosely following the "Build a coffee table" wikiHow, I was able to build a base and frame around the LCD monitor.
 Just make sure the table is big enough to fit your monitor (mine is 27").

 I also built a shelf the width of the table underneath.
 The shelf is useful to house the speakers, power strip, and loose wires.
 Leave room above the shelf for an LCD mount and the screen itself.